 Premier’s Active April gives schools the chance to encourage kids to remain active at home!

 In this section, you can learn How to Register for Active April as both a student or teacher, as well as how to create School Teams.
 We’ve covered many FAQs here, but please Contact Us if you have further questions.

 Registration for students and teachers is easy.
 Once registered you can then create teams – either for individual classes or one team for your whole school.

 Team members will be able to view each other’s progress when users log in.
-You’ll automatically enter your school into the competitions when you select your school during registration.

 Parents are encouraged to register their children or allow children to register themselves and then join a school/class team that’s been created by the teacher.
 Alternatively, the teacher can register students on the parent’s behalf.

 Students over 12 years old and with a personal email address can register themselves by following the simple steps below:

 Students registered by a parent (under 12 years old)

 Students under 12 are not required to enter an email address.
 Similarly, if a student is over 12 but does not have a personal email address, the parent/guardian should follow these steps:

 While we recommend students be registered separately, in some cases it’s necessary for the teacher to register students into their account.